Aja (song): Missing master tape

-In the late 1990s, when Becker and Fagen were putting together a remastered version of the album as part of a series of reissues on compact disc, they found that the original two-inch multitrack master tapes of "Aja" and "Black Cow" were both missing, precluding a version of either song in 5.1 surround sound for home theaters.
+In the late 1990s, when Becker and Fagen were putting together a remastered version of the album as part of a series of reissues on compact disc, they found that the original two-inch multitrack master tapes of "Aja" and "Black Cow" were both missing, precluding a version of either song in 5.1 surround sound.
 In the confusion after the completion of the album, those masters were not stored with the others, they wrote in the liner notes that accompanied the reissue.
-They offered a $600 reward to anyone who found them and contacted their management.
-"This is not a joke.
+They offered a $600 reward to anyone who found them and contacted their management: "This is not a joke.
 Happy hunting."

 Composition

 Canadian studio musician Don Breithaupt, who wrote the 2007 volume on Aja for Bloomsbury Publishing's 33⅓ series, breaks the song down into 24 separate parts.
 "It conforms more to sonata form than Sinatra form," he writes.
 This complex musical structure is in contrast to the lyrics—three short verses, all beginning with the same line, and with the same chorus.